-We have policies and procedures in place to manage asbestos.
+We have policies and procedures in place to manage asbestos - (asbestos management policy).
 The age of our own build stock suggests that it is highly unlikely that asbestos is present in these homes.

 Asbestos has been identified in some of our stock transfer properties purchased from Scottish Homes, and this is being managed in accordance with our policies and procedures.